microsoft/o365-moodle/local/o365docs/setup.md

 This will allow you to connect a user to Office 365, enable all Office 365 features with this user, but not have to change their Moodle login method.

 1. Ensure the Microsoft block has been added to a page in Moodle (for example, the Moodle dashboard).
+2. Ensure the user you want to migrate has the "local/o365:manageconnectionlink" capability.
+Regular users do not have this capability by default.
-2. Log in as the user to be migrated, visit a page that has the Microsoft block visible.
+3. Log in as the user to be migrated, visit a page that has the Microsoft block visible.
-3. Click the **Connect to Office 365** link in the Microsoft block.
+4. Click the **Connect to Office 365** link in the Microsoft block.
-4. You will be brought to the **Office 365 / Moodle Control Panel**.
+5. You will be brought to the **Office 365 / Moodle Control Panel**.
-5. Click the *Office 365 Connection* link under **Office 365 Features**
+6. Click the *Office 365 Connection* link under **Office 365 Features**
-6. Click the link that says **Link your Moodle account to an Office 365 account.**
+7. Click the link that says **Link your Moodle account to an Office 365 account.**
-7. You will be redirected to Office 365 to log in.
+8. You will be redirected to Office 365 to log in.
 Log in to the Office 365 account you'd like to link the Moodle user to.
   1.  **NOTE:** If you are already logged in to Office 365, you will not have to enter your credentials on the Office 365 login page - the account you are logged in to will be linked to the Moodle account.
 Ensure you are logged in to the correct account, use a private browser window, or log out of Office 365 first to show the Office 365 login screen.
-8. You will be redirected back to Moodle to the Office 365 / Moodle control panel.
+9. You will be redirected back to Moodle to the Office 365 / Moodle control panel.
 The **Connection status** box on the side of the page should indicate that you are connected to Office 365 and that you are linked to an Office 365 account.
-9. The Moodle account is now linked to the Office 365 account and can use Office 365 features as that user.
+10. The Moodle account is now linked to the Office 365 account and can use Office 365 features as that user.
-10. The Moodle user's login method will not change, the user will log in to Moodle as they always have.
+11. The Moodle user's login method will not change, the user will log in to Moodle as they always have.
-11. If the user experiences any problems using Office 365 features, it's possible the token generated during this initial linking process has expired.
+12. If the user experiences any problems using Office 365 features, it's possible the token generated during this initial linking process has expired.
 Return to the **Office 365 / Moodle Control Panel** and click the **Refresh Connection** link in the Connection Status box.
 This will generate a new token.